 The founding "ANGEL," Joyce Piner-Trimble

 With the help and vision of God, and thorough research, Joyce was lead to begin the "One Veteran at a Time" project.
-The primary function of this endeavor was for housing; to build a community in Orlando that not only benefits veterans, but focused on youth involvement as well.
-Joyce even partnered with the Central Florida Marvel professional football team to assist in positively impacting the future of both children and adults.
-With a clear Vision and the necessary outline, the goals and objectives set by Angels Enterprises team will bring this vision to life in Orlando, and expand back to Michigan.
+The primary function of this endeavor was for transportation and housing; to build a community in Orlando that not only benefits veterans, but focused on youth involvement as well.
+Joyce has teamed up with different investors to place veterans in their homes.
+Joyce has sponsor and hosted football tournament in honor of our youth where ages 5 to 15 year old youths played at the Citrus Bowl.
+Angels sponsor and host a Annual Gala every year honoring different groups and organization of veterans.
+We adopted two villa's at Give Kids The World where we volunteer cleaning the villa's in preparation of a terminal ill family stay.
+Amvet Post 30 is one of our collaborations here in Orlando and we have now collaborated with Victory in the Family Ministries.
+Inc in Detroit MI.
+With a clear vision and the necessary outline, the goals and objectives set by Angels Enterprises team will bring this vision to life in Orlando, and expand in Michigan.

-To provide a safe family oriented, friendly, and beautiful atmosphere that caters to families with diverse needs, support youth and adult sporting events in the community, and place homeless, disabled veterans in homes providing the necessary programs to empower and encourage stability within the home.
+To provide a safe family oriented, friendly, and beautiful atmosphere that caters to families with diverse needs, support youth and adult sporting events in the community, and place homeless and disabled veterans in their own community with necessary programs to empower and encourage stability.

-To provide a full service enterprise for families with diverse needs through resort vacations, assisting homeless disabled veterans, and community sporting events involving the youth.
+To provide a full service enterprise for families with diverse needs through, assisting homeless and disabled veterans in their housing and transportation needs and sporting events involving the youth.

 Our goals include, but are not limited to: